battez/learning/react-js.md

 - npm run build to minify and build out app

 ## components
+A React app is basically just a lot of components, setting state and passing props to one another.

 ### Props (properties)
 - one can render components as way of interacting